Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 </figure>

 ## Comparison to SOTA Models: AlphaFold-2 (and RosettaFold)
-- Explain metric used: TM-Score, LDDT
+- Explain metric used: TM-Score
 - shortly describe the datasets used: CASP-14 and CAMEO
-- maybe mention some limitation due to worse performance especially in CASP-14
+- maybe mention some limitation due to worse performance especially in CASP-14 (Casp is competition, usually in competitions things are made difficult, i.e. complex protein structure used)
 ![Comparison](/images/Comparison.jpg) [describe and interpret]

 ## Scientific Contribution: ESM Metagenomic Atlas